 This was one of the first inventions to use sensitive paper to capture the image, long before Eastman Kodak’s transparent celluloid film was produced in 1889.
 Donisthorpe proposed that linking this machine with the Phonograph, patented by Edison in 1878, could create moving and talking pictures.

 Donisthorpe's invention received provisional patent protection only.
-At this time it was possible to file a brief (provisional) description of the invention, with the full description following later.
-Often, the full description was never filed, as in this case.
-It is possible that the costs of obtaining a patent were significant here.
+At this time it was possible to file a provisional (brief) description of the invention, with the full description following later.
+Often, the full description was never filed, as in this case, in many cases due to cost.

-Several inventors around the world were working independently on similar equipment and therefore where patent protection was required it was important to file the application as soon as possible.
-In 1889 along with his cousin William Crofts, Donisthorpe patented a second camera and a projector (GB12921 of 1889).
-The British patent was granted, but when they applied in the US the application initially hit problems.
-The US Patent Office examiners pointed out that it was very similar to the patent previously filed by Augustin Le Prince and granted in 1888.
+As several inventors around the world were working independently on similar equipment to Donisthorpe it was important for him to file the application as soon as possible.
+In 1889, along with his cousin William Crofts, Donisthorpe patented a second camera and a projector (GB12921 of 1889).
+The British patent was granted, but when they applied in the US, the Patent Office examiners pointed out that it was very similar to the patent previously filed by Augustin Le Prince in 1888.
 Both described a method of taking a series of pictures and then projecting them on to a surface.

 It is believed that Donisthorpe's knowledge of wool-combing machines influenced the construction of his camera which incorporated a treadle, fly wheel and pulley system and automatic braking on the film.
 Donisthorpe and Crofts set up their camera in a building overlooking Trafalgar Square and took a sequence of shots of the busy street scene.
 A number of frames of this film still exist giving a clear moving image.